 We all attempt to participate in various trainings and workshops.
 It's difficult to determine exactly what trainings/workshops will be attended due to unavailability at this time.
-However, the full time instructor will be attending the CAEYC Forum being held this fall as well as the CDTC/Mentor Fall conference, SLO trainings, Curriculum training to name a few.
+However, the full-time instructor will be attending the CDTC/Mentor Fall conference, Curriculum training and Academic Senate trainings/conferences.